Bryan Reynolds Preview, Player Props: Pirates vs. Brewers

 Bryan Reynolds At The Plate

-- Reynolds leads Pittsburgh in slugging percentage (.461) and total hits (129) this season.
+- Reynolds leads Pittsburgh with 130 hits and a team-best slugging percentage of .460.

-- Among qualified hitters in MLB play, he ranks 65th in batting average, 89th in on-base percentage, and 49th in slugging.

-- Reynolds will look to extend his six-game hitting streak.
-He's batting .300 with one homer in his last games.
+- Reynolds is batting .250 during his last games and is on a seven-game hitting streak.

-- In 43 games this season (35.0%), Reynolds has picked up an RBI, and in 15 of those games (12.2%) he had more than one.
+- In 43 games this year (34.7%), Reynolds has picked up an RBI, and in 15 of those games (12.1%) he had two or more.
 He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.